Tipu Sultan

-Tipu Sultan and his father used their French-trained army in alliance with the French in their struggle with the British, and in Mysore's struggles with other surrounding powers: against the Marathas, Sira, and rulers of Malabar, Kodagu, Bednore, Carnatic, and Travancore.
-Tipu's father, Hyder Ali, had risen to power and Tipu succeeded him as the ruler of Mysore upon his death from cancer in 1782.
-He won important victories against the British in the Second Anglo-Mysore War.
-He negotiated the 1784 Treaty of Mangalore with them, ending the Second Anglo-Mysore War.
+Tipu Sultan and his father Hyder Ali used their French-trained army in alliance with the French in their struggle with the British, and in Mysore's struggles with other surrounding powers: against the Marathas, Sira, and rulers of Malabar, Kodagu, Bednore, Carnatic, and Travancore.
+Tipu became the ruler of Mysore upon his father's death from cancer in 1782 during the Second Anglo-Mysore War.
+He negotiated with the British in 1784 with the Treaty of Mangalore which ended the war in status quo ante bellum.

 Tipu's conflicts with his neighbours included the Maratha–Mysore War, which ended with the signing of the Treaty of Gajendragad.
-The treaty required that Tipu Sultan pay 4.8 million rupees as a one-time war cost to the Marathas, and an annual tribute of 1.2 million rupees, in addition to returning all the territory captured by Hyder Ali.

-Tipu remained an implacable enemy of the British East India Company, sparking conflict with his attack on British-allied Travancore in 1789.
+Tipu remained an enemy of the British East India Company.
+He initiated an attack on British-allied Travancore in 1789.
 In the Third Anglo-Mysore War, he was forced into the Treaty of Seringapatam, losing a number of previously conquered territories, including Malabar and Mangalore.
-He sent emissaries to foreign states, including the Ottoman Empire, Afghanistan, and France, in an attempt to rally opposition to the British.

-In the Fourth Anglo-Mysore War, a combined force of British East India Company troops, supported by the Marathas and the Nizam of Hyderabad defeated Tipu.
+In the Fourth Anglo-Mysore War, a combined force of British East India Company troops supported by the Marathas and the Nizam of Hyderabad defeated Tipu.
 He was killed on 4 May 1799 while defending his stronghold of Seringapatam.

+Tipu also introduced administrative innovations during his rule, including a new coinage system and calendar, and a new land revenue system, which initiated the growth of the Mysore silk industry.
+He is known for his patronage to Channapatna toys.

 Early years

 Childhood

-Tipu Sultan was born on 10 November 1751 at Devanahalli, in present-day Bangalore Rural district, about 33 km north of Bangalore city.
+Tipu Sultan was born in Devanahalli, in present-day Bangalore Rural district, about 33 km north of Bangalore on 1 December 1751.
 He was named "Tipu Sultan" after the saint Tipu Mastan Aulia of Arcot.
-Being illiterate, Hyder was very particular in giving his eldest son a prince's education and a very early exposure to military and political affairs.
-From the age of 17 Tipu was given independent charge of important diplomatic and military missions.
-He was his father's right arm in the wars from which Hyder emerged as the most powerful ruler of southern India.
+Being illiterate, Hyder was very particular in giving his eldest son a religious education and a very early exposure to military and political affairs.
+At age of 17 onwards Tipu was given charge of diplomatic and military missions and supported his father Hyder in his wars.

 Tipu's father, Hyder Ali, was a military officer in service to the Kingdom of Mysore who had become the de facto ruler of Mysore in 1761 while his mother Fatima Fakhr-un-Nisa was the daughter of Mir Muin-ud-Din, the governor of the fort of Kadapa.
-Hyder Ali appointed able teachers to give Tipu an early education in subjects like Urdu, Persian, Arabic, Kannada, beary, Quran, Islamic jurisprudence, riding, shooting and fencing.
+Hyder Ali appointed able teachers to give Tipu an early education in subjects like Urdu, Persian, Arabic, Kannada, Beary, Quran, Islamic jurisprudence, riding, shooting and fencing.